james7132/DanmakU/README.md

 # DanmakuUnity2D
-A development kit for Unity intended to create 2D Danmaku, or bullet hell, games.
+An open source development kit for Unity intended to create 2D Danmaku, or bullet hell, games.

+Largely inspired by Touhou and Touhou Danmakufu.
+Many of the functions mirror that of many available in Danmakufu.

+# Getting Started
+See the [wiki](https://github.com/james7132/DanmakuUnity2D/wiki) on a number of tutorials on how to get started.
+See the [script documentation](http://james7132.github.io/DanmakuUnity2D/Docs/html/annotated.html) to see a scripting reference.

 # Requirements
 This development kit relies heavily on [UnityUtilLib](https://github.com/james7132/UnityUtilLib), a utility library.